litmuschaos/v1-litmus-docs/docs/openebs-target-network-loss.md

 | ----------| ------------------------ | ------------------------------------------------------------------|
 | OpenEBS   | Induce network loss into the cStor target/Jiva controller container | GKE, Konvoy(AWS), Packet(Kubeadm), OpenShift(Baremetal)  |

+<b>Note:</b> In this example, we are using nginx as stateful application that stores static pages on a Kubernetes volume.

 ## Prerequisites

 - Ensure that the Kubernetes Cluster uses Docker runtime